worace/worace.github.io/_posts/2021-03-07-better-play-framework-request-pipelines-with-cats.md

 * Statically typed routing + parameter handling -- Seriously, if you forget a route or mis-match a parameter between your routes and your controller, your app won't compile
 * Statically typed web templates -- No more `ActionView::TemplateError` b/c you mis-named an instance variable in your template
 * Helpers and Plugins for common web tasks like asset digesting
-* Fast Enough (TM) for most use-cases, as long as you don't get too sloppy with blocking threads
+* Fast Enough (TM) for most use-cases, as long as you don't get too sloppy blocking threads when you shouldn't

 So all that stuff is great, and makes for a pretty productive dev experience.
 Especially given the recent "SPA Backlash" and resurgence of interest in traditional web apps with boring old server-side rendering (see e.g. [HotWire](https://hotwire.dev/), [Phoenix](https://phoenixframework.org/) and [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html), [Help!
 None of my projects want to be SPAs](https://whatisjasongoldstein.com/writing/help-none-of-my-projects-want-to-be-spas/)), maybe we'll see some revived interest in Play.
 Who knows -- maybe there could even be a Play variant of the HotWire/LiveView style of server-based dynamic rendering at some point.